lnnrtwttkhn/bibliography/README.md

 * Update the submodule using `git submodule foreach git pull origin master`

 Note: To use the bibliography as a submodule in `git` via Overleaf requires the repo to be publicly available.
-A workaround is to provide the `.bib`-file as a direct download from a synced website (e.g., Dropbox)
+A workaround is to provide the `.bib`-file as a direct download from a website that synchronized the repo contents (e.g., Dropbox or Seafile).

+### Add `code` folder contents as a direct download

 ## Rules